BonoBono747/Comp6841-Project/Krypton/Level-3.md

 > Note: Scroll down in the output to find this.

-I copied these values into an Excel Spreadsheet, sorted by largest to smallest, and matched it against the average frequency of letters used in the English language[].
+I copied these values into an Excel Spreadsheet, sorted by largest to smallest, and matched them against the average frequency of letters used in the English language[].
 This is what I got:

 <img width="260" height="549" alt="Krypton_3 3" src="https://github.com/user-attachments/assets/1dd32a03-6771-49ec-a2b1-6fc226d35c57" />